Pushpendra766/farmtool-rent/README.md

-# What is Farm Rent ?
+## What is Farm Rent ?

-Farm Rent is a web application for a farming tools rental service built using ReactJS and Tailwind CSS.
+Farm Rent is a web application for farming tools rental and for land on lease service.
+It is built using ReactJS, Tailwind CSS and Firebase for database.

-You can see the live preview [here](https://farmrent.netlify.app/)
+You can see the live preview [here](https://toolrent.netlify.app/)

-# Want to contribute or access it on your localhost
+## Local environment setup
-1. Fork the repository
+1. Clone the repo.
-2. Create a new branch for your changes
-3. Make your changes and commit them
-4. Push your changes to your fork
-5. Create a pull request
-6. If the changes will be good enough to be included, the PR will be merged.
+2. Go to the folder `cd farmtool-rent`.
+3. Run `npm install`
+4. Create a `.env` file in root of directory.
+7. Setup firebase and get your own set of keys.
+8. Copy all the key fields from `.env.sample` and place your own set of values there.
+9. Run `npm run dev`.
+10. Visit  [http://127.0.0.1:5173/](http://127.0.0.1:5173/)  in your preferred browser.

 ### Show ❤️ by a 🌟 to this repository.